yeagerist16/ClubMembers/readme.md

 ## Steps to contribute in this repositry
 1. Clone the repository
 2. Create a text file :- name of file - [your name]  extension - .txt
+3. In that file enter your name, your roll number and what technology you are learning.
+(I have attatched a template you can refer to it)
-3. Commit Changes and create a pull request
+4. Commit Changes and create a pull request